lab-yue/r-docs/pages/R-admin/README.md

 '`file://`').
 Under that base URL there should be directory trees for one or more of the following types of package distributions:

 - `"source"`: located at `src/contrib` and containing `.tar.gz` files.
 Other forms of compression can be used, e.g. `.tar.bz2` or `.tar.xz` files.
-Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a `src/contrib` area with a possibly empty `PACKAGES` file.
+Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a `src/contrib` area with a possibly empty
+  `PACKAGES` file.
 - `"win.binary"`: located at `bin/windows/contrib/x.y` for R
-    versions `x.y.z` and containing `.zip` files for Windows.
+  versions `x.y.z`{.variable} and containing `.zip` files for Windows.
 - `"mac.binary.el-capitan"`: located at
-    `bin/macosx/el-capitan/contrib/3.y` for the CRAN builds for
-    'El Capitan (and later) for R versions `3.y.z`, containing `.tgz` files.
+  `bin/macosx/el-capitan/contrib/3.y` for the CRAN builds for 'El Capitan (and later) for R versions `3.y.z`{.variable}, containing `.tgz` files.

 Each terminal directory must also contain a `PACKAGES` file.
 This can be a concatenation of the `DESCRIPTION` files of the